solid-design-system/solid/packages/placeholders/README.md

 The file `solid-faker` provides a class with several utility functions for generating random / pseudo-random Lorem Ipsum style texts.

 ```
-// Import the included singleton instance which uses a default seed value of 123 for consistent results
-import { solidFaker } from '@solid-design-system/placeholders';

-// It is also possible to import the class itself, which then must be intantiated with an optional seed value as its only argument
+// Import the SolidFaker class
 import SolidFaker from '@solid-design-system/placeholders';

+// Create an instance with an optional seed value as the only argument
-const solidFakerInstance = new SolidFaker();
+const solidFakerInstance = new SolidFaker(123);

 // Set the seed to any other number to provide a different set of consistent results
 faker.seed(321);

+// Set the seed to undefined for random results on each invocation
+faker.seed();

 // Generate 5 random words (all lowercase)
 console.log(faker.words(5));